Carde177/DataScience/README.md

 ## 👤 About Me

-Hi, I'm [Your Name] (aka [Carde177] on GitHub) — a [Your Background: e.g., aspiring data scientist / statistician / ML enthusiast] with a passion for using data to uncover insights and build intelligent systems.
+Hi, I'm Joshua Cardenas — a current Data Analyst with a passion for using data to uncover insights and build intelligent pipelines.
 I'm experienced with Python, machine learning, and data visualization, and I'm continuously learning and experimenting with new tools.

-📫 Reach me at: [Your Email or LinkedIn]
+📫 Reach me at: Cardenasjoshua476@gmail.com or linkedin: https://www.linkedin.com/in/joshua-cardenas1/

 ---